Landau damping of transverse head-tail instabilities with a pulsed electron lens in hadron synchrotrons: Vlasov description of the longitudinal detuning due to the pulsed electron lens

 \section{Vlasov description of the longitudinal detuning due to the pulsed electron lens}

 The present derivation for \iac{PEL} applies the general perturbation formalism presented in \cite{SchenkVlasovChromaticity,Ng2005PhysicsInstabilities,Chao2000PhysicsAccelerators,Mounet2020LandauPlane}.
 Additionally, it expands to both transverse $\Delta Q_y^\perp(J_x, J_y)$ and longitudinal $\Delta Q_y^\parallel (J_z, \varphi)$ detuning. ($J_u$ is used for the single-particle amplitudes.)
 At the end, new dispersion relations are derived and two effects of \iac{PEL} on the coherent beam stability are discussed.
-For the longitudinal detuning, the dependency on the longitudinal phase $\varphi$ is included, because the time scale of the head-tail instability development is the timescale of the synchrotron motion, determined by the synchrotron tune $Q_{\text{s}_0}$.
+For the longitudinal detuning, the dependency on the longitudinal phase $\varphi$ is included, because the timescale (in the number of revolution turns) of the head-tail instability $\tau_\text{inst}$ is slower than the timescale of the synchrotron motion, determined by the synchrotron tune $Q_{\text{s}_0}$ ($\tau_\text{inst}^{-1} < Q_{\text{s}_0}$).
+In this work, only this "slow" head-tail instabilities are considered.
+Faster instabilities are discussed, for example, in \cite{Metral2016BeamSynchrotrons,PostHeadTail}.
 The transverse detuning, on the contrary, can be averaged over significantly faster betatron motion $Q_{{x_0},{y_0}} \gg Q_{\text{s}_0}$.
 Therefore, the transverse detuning is justified to be independent of the betatron phases $\theta_x$, $\theta_y$.

 Using a perturbation method, let us assume that the distribution function $\Psi$ has a small ($\epsilon\ll 1$) perturbation $\epsilon\Psi_1$:

 Here we assume that the unperturbed distribution function can be factorized into a longitudinal $g_0(J_z)$ and a transverse distribution $f_0(J_x, J_y)$.
 Time $t$ is taken in the revolution turns, $(J_u, \theta_u)$ are action-angle variables.
 The Vlasov equation with a dipolar wake $H_\text{wake}$ and the \ac{PEL} $H_\text{PEL}$ contributions is